 See Related: How to Find Cheap Trips to Amsterdam

 5. Ameland Beach

-Ameland Beach is a windy beach and has a fun area to walk, take the dog for a walk, or relax and enjoy the sun and sand dunes.
+Ameland Beach is a windy beach with a fun area to walk, take the dog for a walk, or relax and enjoy the sun and dunes.
 This popular beach is marked and flagged to assist visitors in understanding where they may undertake particular activities and relax in Fletcher Resort-Hotel Amelander Kaap – including nudity!

 Now, if only one could coin a phrase combining “when in Rome..” and “what happens in Vegas.”
-In the Ameland Area, there are several beaches where people may sunbathe, surf, sail kites, dine, drink, ride horses, and, of course, swim – some of it is the absolute buff!
+In the Ameland Area, there are several beaches where people may sunbathe, surf, sail kites, dine, drink, ride horses, and swim – some of it is the final buff!

 Showers and bathroom facilities are available, and beach chairs and windscreens are for hire.
 Wheelchairs are also welcome on the beach.

 See Related: Best Museums in the Hague, Netherlands

 A magnificent and picturesque beach may be found in North Holland, only a few kilometers from the resort town of Alkmaar, known for its famous cheese market.